Back to Top

 Knights cannot learn a previously unknown Code or Code Skill (i.e. putting the first code point into Feudal Strike) unless they are taught/instructed by a Mentor (aka Code Trainer) that knows the corresponding skill.
 If assigning additional code points to an already known code skill, then no trainer is required and the point can be assigned immediately (i.e. increasing the number of code points in Feudal Strike from 1 to 2).
 This represents an Knight honing their skills rather than actually learning a new skill.

-See Learning New Honor Codes and Code Abilities for details.
+See Learning New Honor Codes and Skills for details.

 Level Ups